Have YOU protected your greatest asset?

 The chances are you’ve already taken steps to protect your property, whether it’s your home and its contents or your mobile phone.

 Yet what about your greatest asset?
 Yes – that’s YOU and your earning power.

 Just imagine if that was cut from your life, even if just for a few months through serious injury or illness.
-A couple together can bring in over £1m during their working lives – yet most of us do little to protect this unseen income.
+A couple together can bring in over £1m during their working lives – yet

 There are plenty of “what ifs” and it only takes one of them to trigger financial hardship for you and your family.

 But there’s something positive you can do to help by talking to a financial adviser.
 They’ll explain what you need to do so your loved ones continue to get financial help should you find yourself in a position that stops you from earning.